seoklab/ComMat/README.md

 describes the differences between the two commands.

 ## License
 All code, except for the code in the "src/galaxylocalopt" directory, is licensed under the MIT license.
-Code in the "binary_src" directory is licensed under the CC BY-NC-ND 4.0 license.
+Code in the "src/galaxylocalopt" directory is licensed under the CC BY-NC-ND 4.0 license.